Sangita Myska: BBC radio and television

 Myska's work on the BBC's flagship radio channel, BBC Radio 4, featured a spell on its early morning news programme, Today, and also several high-profile documentary and current affairs programmes.
-Among them were Positive Thinking, both presented and co-created by her, a 9 a.m. weekday show about problem solving; the human interest show Lives in a Landscape; What's in a Name, an exploration of the pride and prejudice associated with having a foreign-sounding name in contemporary Britain; A Family Without a Child, a programme relating the experiences of childless British women; The Hidden Story of British Slavery, a programme about the persistence of a form of slavery in Britain in the 21st century; and an investigation of the poor working conditions of domiciliary carers and the other troubles of the British social care system.
-She also presented the podcast that the BBC dedicated to the daily proceedings of the public inquiry into the Grenfell Tower fire.
+Among them were Positive Thinking, both presented and co-created by her, a 9 a.m. weekday show about problem solving; the human interest show Lives in a Landscape; What's in a Name, an exploration of the pride and prejudice associated with having a foreign-sounding name in contemporary Britain; A Family Without a Child, a programme relating the experiences of childless British women.

+Of particular note was Myska's two-part BBC Radio 4 series, ‘The Secret Lives of Carers’ and 'The Hidden Story of British Slavery’.
+‘The Secret Lives of Carers’ investigated the poor working conditions of domiciliary workers and abuse of vulnerable people within the British home care system.
+Myska's team was the first to reveal that many domiciliary workers were being paid per minute, which at that time was a major revelation.
+The documentaries led to widespread debate about the privatisation of services and to politicians demanding improved working conditions.

+'The Hidden Story of British Slavery’, for BBC Radio 4, was a documentary about the UK nationals trafficked into slavery in the 21st century.
+It revealed that a quarter of the victims of modern slavery were British-born, and examined why the government safeguarding mechanism set up to identify and protect victims was failing.

+Myska also reported and presented the BBC podcast dedicated to the daily proceedings of the public inquiry into the public inquiry regarding the Grenfell Tower fire.
+'The Grenfell Tower Inquiry Podcast' went on to win Best Current Affairs Podcast Gold Award at the British Podcast Awards for 2019.

 LBC

-It was reported in February 2022 that Myska was one of the many BBC presenters who had left the Corporation in order to work in the private sector.
-On 11 June 2022, she began hosting a weekend phone-in show for LBC Radio, broadcasting between 1 p.m. and 4 p.m. in a slot formerly occupied by the Muslim activist Maajid Nawaz.
+On 11 June 2022, Myska began hosting a weekend phone-in show for LBC Radio, broadcasting between 1pm and 4pm in a slot formerly occupied by the Muslim activist Maajid Nawaz.